 This page contains links to publications arising out of work presented at the Weight Stigma Conference, some key publications from invited speakers, and papers pertaining to the philosophy of the conference.
+It is a work in progress – the papers below relate to the 2013 and 2014 conferences, with more recent events to follow.
 If you would like to suggest a paper for inclusion, please contact us at firstname.lastname@example.org.

 NOTE ON TERMINOLOGY: Our preference is for the use of the terms “weight stigma” or “anti-fat bias” in WSC abstracts and presentations, rather than “obesity stigma”.
 We also prefer that person-first language be avoided.
 The following two papers explain this position.
 However, these are guidelines and we will not insist on specific terminology.

 Meadows & Daníelsdóttir (2016).
 What’s in a word: On weight stigma and terminology.
 Frontiers in Psychology.
 DOI:10.3389/fpsyg.2016.01527